 So, in other words, the base year for a student’s first FAFSA runs from January 1 of the sophomore year in high school through December 31 of the junior year in high school.

 Going back to lowering your income during the base year…

-- Postponing receipt of bonuses until after submitting the FAFSA.
+- Postpone receipt of bonuses until after submitting the FAFSA.

-- Selling off bad investments to sustain a capital loss.
+- Sell off bad investments to sustain a capital loss.

-- Lowering the salaries of relatives employed in the family business.
+- Lower the salaries of relatives employed in the family business.

-- Filing as married filing separate if one parent’s income is below the threshold for income tax return filing.
+- File as married separately if one parent’s income is below the threshold for income tax return filing.